 Computer Technology experience has become a necessity for today’s students and the workforce of tomorrow.
-The Computer Technology program is an ever developing program in the industry of Information Technology (IT).
-Whether it’s 3-D animation, engineering, music, app development, medicine, visual design, robotics, or political analysis, computer science is the engine that powers the technology, productivity, and innovation that drive the world.
+The Computer Technology program is an ever-developing program in the industry of Information Technology (IT).
+Whether it’s 3-D animation, engineering, music, app development, medicine, visual design, robotics, or political analysis, computer science is the engine that powers the technology, productivity, and innovations that drive the world.
+Are you ready to be one of the men and woman who will use technology to make the world a better place?

 Computer Technology will give you a broad foundation of skills that can be applied to a variety of careers and will serve as a competitive advantage in a crowded job market.
-The program is designed with the goal of creating leaders in both in and out of computer science fields and attracting and engaging students with hands on experiences.
+The program is designed with the goal of creating leaders both in and out of computer science fields and attracting and engaging students with hands-on experiences.

 If you would like more information about the Computer Technology program please contact Simone Lawrence at firstname.lastname@example.org